 Building up an archive of blog posts is important for several reasons; before you get too excited and start self-promoting, make sure you have at least a 10 posts on your company’s blog.

-Not only will this help you flesh out your on-site SEO strategy, it will serve as a kind of resume when you start reaching out to publishers to ask for guest contributions.
+Not only will this help you flesh out your on-site SEO strategy, but it will also serve as a kind of resume when you start reaching out to publishers to ask for guest contributions.

 When publishers are evaluating your credentials, this is the first place they’re going to look, so you want to have some impressive material there for them to see.